AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-53628-csv-sales-order-report-incorrect-special-characters.md

 <u>Expected results</u>:

-Special characters in an exported csv file are shown correctly in Excel.
+Special characters in an exported CSV file are shown correctly in Excel.

 <u>Actual results</u>: